 Note: Although not typical, you can code your JWS file to explicitly implement javax.ejb.SessionBean.
-See "Should You Implement a Stateless Session EJB?" in Getting Started With WebLogic Web Services Using JAX-WS for details.
+See "Should You Implement a Stateless Session EJB?" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server for details.
 Because this case is not typical, it is assumed in this section that jwsc packages your Web Service in a Web application WAR file, and EJB-specific information is generated only when necessary.

-You specify the JWS file or files you want the jwsc Ant task to compile using the <jws> element.
+You specify the JWS file or files you want the jwsc Ant task to compile using the <jws> element, as described in Section 2.4.7.3, "jws".
 If the <jws> element is an immediate child of the jwsc Ant task, then jwsc generates a separate WAR file for each JWS file.
 If you want all the JWS files, along with their supporting artifacts, to be packaged in a single WAR file, then group all the <jws> elements under a single <module> element.
 A single WAR file reduces WebLogic server resources and allows the Web Services to share common objects, such as user-defined data types.
 Using this method you can also specify the same context path for the Web Services; if they are each packaged in their own WAR file then each service must also have a unique context path.